 - a.
 The parties may be ordered to confer with a Mental Health Professional for an independent evaluation pursuant to Florida Family Law Rules of Procedure 12.363 at any time during the pendency of their case. - b.
-Absent an agreement or Order of the Court, each party shall pay one-half of the cost of the evaluation pending a temporary hearing or final hearing determination.
-Costs of an evaluation shall be an item addressed in the Final Judgment.
+The cost of an evaluation shall be an item addressed in the Final Judgment; however, absent an agreement or Order of the Court, each party shall pay one-half of the cost of evaluation pending a temporary hearing or final hearing determination.